DRCL-USC/ogmp_isaac/README.md

       ```

 NOTE:
-* Default is training is done in headless mode with 4096 environments.
+* Default training runs in headless mode with 4096 environments.
 * The USD for Berkeley Humanoid is not included in this repository.
 Please download the USD from [their repository](https://github.com/HybridRobotics/isaac_berkeley_humanoid) repository and place it in the `exts/ogmp_isaac/assets/robots/berkeley_humanoid/biped` directory.

 # Citation